Shahxad-Akram/flutter_tex/README.md

 ## Known Issues:
-- [ ] A bit slow rendering speed.
+- A bit slow rendering speed.
 It takes 1-2 seconds to render after application loaded.

+## Cautions:
+- Please avoid using too many TeXViews in a single page, because this is based on [webview_flutter](https://pub.dartlang.org/packages/webview_flutter) a complete web browser.
+Which may cause to slow down your app.

 # Screenshots